-An application may address more than one focus area, strategic programme, 2022/23 APP strategic outputs or APP indicators.

-Should the applicant not have provided evidence in respect of the criteria, the evaluator(s) or evaluation team may request missing evidence in the process of evaluation prior to making a recommendation for an award or non-award.
+- 20.2 An application may address more than one focus area, strategic programme, 2023/24 APP strategic output or APP performance indicator. - 20.3 Should the applicant not have provided evidence in respect of the criteria, the evaluator(s) or evaluation team may request missing evidence in the process of evaluation prior to making a recommendation for an award or non-award. - 20.4 The requests for additional evidence must be submitted within 10 business days from the date of request.
+The merSETA may consider a longer period for the submission of additional evidence on the submission of a written request stating circumstances and motivation for the said request.

-Document Title Grants Criteria and Guideline Grants Criteria and Guideline Document Number DGD-GL-001 DGD-GL-001 Revision Date 11 July 2022 Page Number Page 33 of 40 Page 33 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 31 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled